Academic Exclusion, Suspension, Dismissal FAQ

 ▶ Can I make changes to my Fall/Spring registrations while excluded?

-During Summer term, excluded students registered for classes that start after the date of the exclusion may withdraw from the classes through the add/drop process by contacting the Registrar’s Office; the regular add/drop rules apply.
+During Summer term, excluded or suspended students registered for classes that start after the date of the exclusion may withdraw from the classes through the add/drop process by contacting the Registrar’s Office; the regular add/drop rules apply.
 If the student does not withdraw from the class by the applicable deadlines, the student will be financially and academically responsible for the class unless the class is successfully dropped by petitioning for a variance to academic policy.

 ▶ What is an academic suspension?